FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 ```

 > **Tips**:
-> - If you encounter a security issue error when trying to run `findorad init`, you may need to manually approve its security priveliges in you OS first.
-Then re-run the `findorad init` command again.
+> - If you encounter a security issue error when trying to initialize findora node , you may need to manually approve its security priveliges in you OS first.
+Then re-run the commands again.

 #### Create Staking Key via `fns` CLI Tool